Supervised Image Classification with Random Forest in R

 1. Installing and Loading the Packages

-Begin by installing and loading the necessary packages, along with the additional ones you will need.
+Begin by installing and loading the necessary packages, along with the additional ones you’ll need.
 I prefer a setup this syntax that first checks if a package is already installed; if it isn’t, it installs the package and then loads it afterward.

 2.1 Loading the datasets

-Let’s load all the files and information we will need later on:
+Let’s load all the files and information we’ll need later on:

 In this step we load the files and make sure to rename their classes using a standard nomenclature.